An official website of the United States government

 This focus group needs nine volunteers from the DOD and lasts about two hours.

 Participants will provide their experience and feedback that will inform the updates to the clinical practice guideline for hypertension.
-The deadline to register is Friday, Sept.
-19 at 5 p.m.
-ET.
+Note: As of Sept.
+8, registration is closed.

 A guideline for chronic obstructive pulmonary disease, or COPD, is also in development.
 We’ll make another announcement once the date and time has been set.